valkey-io/valkey-doc/topics/modules-intro.md

 Valkey modules are dynamic libraries that can be loaded into Valkey at startup, or using the `MODULE LOAD` command.
-Valkey exports a C API, in the form of a single C header file called `redismodule.h`.
+Valkey exports a C API, in the form of a single C header file called `valkeymodule.h`.
 Modules are meant to be written in C, however it will be possible to use C++ or other languages that have C binding functionalities.